TB-UofT/Cloud-Sec-Work/README.md

 - 107.190.58.20

 Machines within the network can only be accessed by the Jumpbox via it's Docker container.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Jumpbox with IP of 52.170.152.100 is allowed to access the ELK1 Machine.

 A summary of the access policies in place can be found in the table below.